craftsbyshuvro/Sentiment_Analysis/README.md

 If you have other cool ideas regarding this, let me know also.

 ## Project Status
 I am still working on this to improve the model.
-I am following the **Road-map** mentioned above
+I am following the [Roadmap](#roadmap) mentioned above

 ## How to contribute
  Any kind of feedback on this is really appritiated.
 I shall be more than happy to have any pull request from smart people like you.